 In addition to her position as the Society’s Administrative Assistant, Danna Nickerson serves as Manager of the Society’s Museum Shop and as a Curatorial Assistant in the Society’s short- and long-term exhibits program.
 A Bethel native whose ancestors were among the early settlers of the town, she has an Associates Degree from Westbrook College and nearly three decades of business experience.
 As the Society’s Administrative Assistant, she handles a myriad of tasks relating to the daily operations of the Society, including financial and computer operations, membership correspondence and record keeping, and coordination of all mailings.
 In her role as Museum Shop Manager, she orders merchandise, supervises volunteers, and oversees the Shop page on the Society’s website.

-William F. (Will) Chapman of Greenwood, Maine, attended Bowdoin College for one year and graduated from the University of Maine at Augusta with a Bachelor’s of Science degree in Information and Library Services.
-Since September 2012, he has worked as a reference assistant at the Auburn Public Library, and since May 2014 as assistant archivist at the Sabbathday Lake Shaker Village Library in New Gloucester — a position he will maintain while carrying out his duties three days a week at Bethel Historical Society.
-As Librarian / Archivist, he will have responsibility for organizing and processing the Society’s extensive collection of books, manuscripts, photographs, maps and other related materials.
-A direct descendant of the Rev. Eliphaz Chapman, who chose the name “Bethel” (from the Book of Genesis) when the town was incorporated in 1796, he will assist the Society’s Curator of Collections and Registrar in transferring the organization’s library and archival collections to the new Huntoon “barn” at Robinson House when it is completed.
+William F. (Will) Chapman of Greenwood, Maine, attended Bowdoin College and the University of Maine at Augusta, graduating from UMA in 2014 with a Bachelor’s of Science degree in Information and Library Services.
+He has served as Librarian/Archivist since June 2015, prior to which he worked as a reference assistant at the Auburn Public Library, and as assistant archivist at the Sabbathday Lake Shaker Village Library in New Gloucester.
+His responsibilities at the Society include organizing and processing the Society’s extensive collection of books, manuscripts, photographs, maps and other related materials.
+Currently, he is working to prepare the organization’s library and archival collections for the planned transfer to the new Huntoon Center facility in spring 2017, as well as developing a new online catalog which will be launched concurrently with the opening of the new facility.
+Will has deep roots to the Bethel area and is a direct descendant of the Rev. Eliphaz Chapman, who chose the name “Bethel” (from the Book of Genesis) when the town was incorporated in 1796.
+In addition to his work at BHS, he also continues to work part-time at Shaker Village and serves as President of the Greenwood Historical Society in Greenwood, Maine.

 Donna Gillis, Collections Manager